giannilmbd/dynare/doc/manual/source/the-model-file.rst

                 associated to the endogenous variables in the decision rule.
 This method is in general slower than the ``cycle_reduction``.

+           ``aim``
+                Use the Anderson-Moore Algorithm (AIM) to compute the decision rules, instead of using Dynare’s default method based on a generalized Schur decomposition.
+This option is only valid for first order approximation.
+See `AIM website`_ for more details on the algorithm.

        |br| Default value is ``default``.